 - Funeral and burial costs, if your loved one died in the accident

 Your car accident case may have additional expenses and losses that make valuing your claim a unique experience.
-Your lawyer may assist you in establishing a monetary value for your claim to ensure accurate negotiations.
+A lawyer may assist you in establishing a monetary value for your claim to ensure accurate negotiations.

 Your Recoverable Damages Have a Time Limit